8balloon/eigenstate/README.md

 # Eigenstate

-Eigenstate is a [Redux](https://github.com/reactjs/redux) alternative.

-Redux requires you to explicitly create actions, pass them through middleware for asynchronous effects, and parse them via a root reducer to trigger state changes.
-Eigenstate does all of this for you, letting you call reducers and asynchronous procedures directly via *methods*.

-Besides being simpler, this allows you to organize your code by concept rather than sync/async distinctions.
+Eigenstate lets you control your [React.js](https://facebook.github.io/react/) application state via [methods](https://github.com/8balloon/eigenstate#methods).

+Methods give you [Redux](https://github.com/reactjs/redux)-like functionality without boilerplate, switch statements, or special middleware for asynchronous code.

+Eigenstate is pre-configured for React, and has no other dependencies.
+Eigenstate methods are easy to write and test.

 ## features

-* Pure functional / asynchronous state changes
+* Pure functional / asynchronous state methods
-* Listenable "action" and "update" events
 * Synchronous update batching (so it's fast)
-* Composable state objects and methods
+* Composable state objects
+* Easy logging and debugging

 ## how to use + example 1